alexzhang-dev/sc-components/packages/avatar/README.md

 # Button Component

-Base Component for use in SolidJS applications.
+Base avatar component for use in SolidJS applications.

 ## Installation